 Check the status of an elevator such as accessibility and enter a code for it.
-Enter "0: No elevator" if the route type is not an elevator.
+Enter "1: without elevator" if the route type is not an elevator.
+Enter one of "2" to "5" if the route type is an elevator.